Trump campaign parts ways with Powell after vote-switching claim

-(Reuters) - U.S. President Donald Trump’s election campaign on Sunday distanced itself from Sidney Powell, a lawyer who claimed at a news conference last week that electronic voting systems had switched millions of ballots to President-elect Joe Biden.
+(Reuters) - President Donald Trump’s election campaign distanced itself on Sunday from Sidney Powell, a lawyer who claimed without evidence at a news conference last week that electronic voting systems had switched millions of ballots to President-elect Joe Biden.

 “Sidney Powell is practicing law on her own,” Trump campaign lawyers Rudy Giuliani and Jenna Ellis said in a statement.
 “She is not a member of the Trump Legal Team.”

-The announcement was made a day after a judge dismissed the campaign’s lawsuit seeking to halt Pennsylvania officials from certifying Biden’s victory in the state, dealing a major blow to Trump’s flailing efforts to overturn his Nov.
+The announcement came a day after a federal judge dismissed the campaign’s lawsuit seeking to halt Pennsylvania officials from certifying Biden’s victory in the state, dealing a major blow to Trump’s flailing efforts to overturn his Nov.
 3 election loss.

+Powell had made other dramatic claims without evidence, saying she had a voter fraud case of “biblical” proportions in Georgia.
+On Saturday, she told conservative Newsmax TV that “Georgia is probably going to be the first state I’m gonna blow up,” and accused Republican Governor Brian Kemp of conspiring against Trump.

 Powell, a conservative activist and former federal prosecutor, did not immediately respond to a request for comment.

-Trump, a Republican, expressed concerns after the news conference that Powell’s claims were too outlandish and would distract from other legal arguments, a person familiar with the discussions said.
+The Republican president expressed concerns that Powell’s claims were too outlandish and would distract from other legal arguments, a person familiar with the discussions said.

-The president had referred to Powell as one of his lawyers in a Nov.
+Trump had referred to Powell as one of his “wonderful lawyers and representatives” in a Nov.
 14 tweet.

-“Rudy Giuliani, Joseph diGenova, Victoria Toensing, Sidney Powell, and Jenna Ellis, a truly great team, added to our other wonderful lawyers and representatives,” Trump said in the tweet.

 “She never demonstrated that a single actual vote was moved illegitimately by software from one candidate to another.
 Not one,” Carlson said.

-U.S. Senator Joni Ernst, a Republican from Iowa who won reelection in this month’s vote, told a Fox News radio program on Thursday that Powell’s allegations were “offensive.”
+Senator Joni Ernst, a Republican from Iowa who won re-election in this month’s vote, told a Fox News radio program on Thursday that Powell’s allegations were “offensive.”

-Powell is currently representing Trump’s former national security adviser Michael Flynn in his effort to end a long-running criminal case against him.

-Reporting by Jan Wolfe; Additional reporting by Karen Freifeld and Timothy Gardner: Editing by Daniel Wallis and Paul Simao
+Reporting by Jan Wolfe; Additional reporting by Karen Freifeld and Timothy Gardner: Editing by Daniel Wallis, Paul Simao and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.